funeral or cremation service is no easy task, especially with no prior

 It takes the hassle out of shopping around.

-in Little Rock covers the whole of Arkansas for low cost direct cremation.
+cover the whole of Arkansas for low cost direct cremation.
+A complete direct

-A complete direct cremation costs $995.
-Call now for immediate assistance
+cremation start at $695.
+Call now for immediate assistance on (501)

 What laws govern purchasing

 a prepaid funeral plan in Arkansas?

 Although the FTC regulates the

 funeral industry, each state has different legislation that governs the

 sale of preneed funeral contracts.
 In Arkansas any funeral home or

 agent selling prepaid funeral plans must obtain a permit from the Insurance